Jeremy Pena Player Props: Astros vs. Rockies

 Jeremy Pena At The Plate

-- Pena has had at least one RBI in 28.0% of his games this year (23 of 82), with two or more RBI nine times (11.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 27.7% of his games this season, Pena has tallied at least one RBI.
+In nine of those games (10.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 34 of 82 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.